C.D. Primeiro de Agosto in international football: 1998 Cup Winners' Cup

 D'Agosto's coach Ndunguidi deployed three quarter-backs and that strategy paid off when Nsilulu made a superior play for Muanza to score 1-0.
 Espérance needed to play on the offense and three quarter-backs made D'Agosto's defense look like an insurmountable wall.
 Stopirrá, Pedro and Nsilulu were at the top of their game to the despair of their opponents.
 However, the home team managed to score at only 4 minutes of play.
 Espérance was putting a lot of pressure and close to half time, the referee wrongly awarded a penalty on Julião.
 Hamrouni took the penalty and scored 2-1.
 In the second half, D'Agosto was defending too close to the penalty box, Espérance took advantage and Laroussi scored 3-1 after a poor save by D'Agosto's goal-keeper Goliath.

-The penalty missed by Assis in the second half at a time when D'Agosto was winning 1-0 might have been enough for D'Agosto to claim the title as they lost 3-1 in Tunis.
-That miss had a heavy toll on the future career of the young promising player.
-Assis was the team's official penalty taker.
-He had successfully scored two against USM so he had earned the trust of coach Ndunguidi Daniel.
-It was a nerve wracking, intense match.
-D'Agosto failed to display the superb gameplay they did against Africa Sport.
-Went for long kicks into the Tunisian penalty box instead of flanking using the speed of either Mendonça or Nsilulu.
-It was a huge responsibility.
-In the end, cries of sadness at Cidadela.
-If only that penalty had been scored...
+During the second half of the match played in Tunis, with D'Agosto leading 1–0, Assis missed a penalty kick.
+D'Agosto ultimately lost the match 3–1.
+Assis served as the team's designated penalty kicker under coach Ndunguidi Daniel, having previously scored two penalties in a match against USM.
+At Cidadela, following their previous tactical display against Africa Sport, D'Agosto's gameplay shifted toward long passes into the penalty box rather than utilizing the flanks through the speed of Mendonça or Nsilulu.